QuentinRa/blog.quentinra.dev/special/cesim/index.md

 * a lot of dividends

-You may also go abroad (international), but if you do it at the start (turn=1) then be carefully to not have a debt>100%.
+You may also go abroad (international), but if you do it at the start (turn=1) then be careful to not have a debt>100%.
-Going abroad will really increase what you earn since they are usually a lot sell to agencies and then you can sell a lot of room for >100$/room really easily.
-Still more rooms means more costs!
+Going abroad will increase what you earn since they are usually a lot sell to agencies and then you can sell a lot of room for >100$/room easily.
+Still having more rooms means more costs!